 The Research Volunteer (RV) Program is an educational opportunity for undergraduate, graduate, medical students and post-graduate students to participate in data collection for academic research projects in the HCMC Emergency Department.

-Research associates contribute daily to the innovation of medical training and practice.
+Research Volunteers contribute daily to the innovation of medical training and practice.
 Our studies range from pharmaceutical trials and randomization of common sedation drugs to socioeconomic factors influencing medical decision making in a diverse urban teaching hospital.
 Our investigators also initiate studies to develop new and innovative teaching methods for the resident training.
 In addition to time spent in the ED, students are invited to attend the weekly department conference and lectures on selected topics in emergency medicine and clinical research.
-Studies published in prestigious academic medicine journals such as this one show that research associates may benefit from higher rates of medical school admission.
+Studies published in prestigious academic medicine journals such as this one show that Research Volunteers may benefit from higher rates of medical school admission.
 Depending on the student’s home institution, course credit may also be awarded.

 Who May Apply?

 - Medical students